EffectOrientedProgramming/book/Chapters/03_Superpowers.md

   effect0
 ```

-`effect0` runs in the "happy path" so it will not fail.
+By default, `effect0` runs in the "happy path" so it will not fail.

-To specify the way this Effect runs, we configure the program by overriding the `bootstrap` value.
+We can specify the way an Effect runs.
+To do this, we configure the program by overriding the `bootstrap` value.
 A `bootstrap` creates a scenario for the execution of the program.
-Here we explicitly specify the happy path:
+Here we explicitly provide the happy path:

 ```scala 3 mdoc:runzio
 override val bootstrap =